So today, September 14th, is, well, the 31st day America's Americans held hostage behind enemy lines.

 Maybe if it gets that bad, something will happen.

-But but it's it's a it's such a heavy lift.
+But it's such a heavy lift.

 Why bother?

-You might as well go have nicer weather, pay no state income tax, and and head to the Carolinas, Florida, Texas, wherever, anywhere but here.
+You might as well go have nicer weather, pay no state income tax, and head to the Carolinas, Florida, Texas, wherever, anywhere but here.

-Because Americans don't run in high.
+Because Americans don't run and hide.

-California is salvation.
+California is salvaged.

 I'm getting the hell out of here.